sassoftware/sas-access-samples/SAS Viya/JDBC/Spanner/README.md

    - Download the biggest file with a name corresponding to google-cloud-spanner-jdbc-X.XX.X-single-jar-with-dependencies.jar

-2. Copy the JDBC driver in /data-drivers/jdbc according to the [instructions](https://support.sas.com/documentation/installcenter/viya/SASViyaReadMe.htm#139721599534704specify-external-jdbc-drivers) provided by SAS.
+2. Copy the JDBC driver in /data-drivers/jdbc according to the [instructions](https://support.sas.com/documentation/installcenter/viya/SASViyaReadMe.htm) (look for "Configuring SAS/ACCESS and Data Connectors for SAS Viya 4") provided by SAS.

    ![](images/franir_2024-06-19-13-58-48.png)